samliu/fishing/lures.md

 There are (2) main classifications of baits that groups them by how they're used: jerkbaits and crankbaits.
 There's also a category that doesn't fit nicely with the other two, called ripbaits.
 They're described below.

+__Dimensions to Lure Fishing__:

+* Retrieve pattern (cadence & frequency: jerking, pausing, popping, etc)
+* Depth of the water
+* Season (what kind of movement is needed for the temperature)
+* Stimulus (does it mostly use light / is it a visual lure?
+Is there a sound component?) -- maybe don't go for catfish with unscented lures, as they primarily use smell and feel to navigate.

 ## Jerkbaits

 These are lures that are used with baitcasting rods.
 You cast them out, then move them around by